florianneukirchen/qgis_adjust_style/README.md

 ### 1.9 (Development version)
 - Major code refactoring
 - Allow to set the strength of the change (from 5 to 90, used as absolute value for HSV color parts and as percentage for sizes)
-- Implement another dock widget for the layout designer window and adjust the layout items (change of legend font / font color only supported for QGIS >= 3.30)
+- Implement another dock widget for the layout designer window to adjust the style of layout items
+- Set minimum QGIS version to 3.30 (changes to legend in print layout don't work with older versions)

 ### 1.3 (2024-02)
 - Implement adjusting Filled Line (new in QGIS 3.36)